 Avoid focusing on labels

-It is a better practice to avoid labels at all costs when handling students with learning disabilities.
+Furthermore, it is a better practice to avoid labels at all costs when handling students with learning disabilities.
 There are various ways to do this, and these ways include: explaining to the student why labels are required, using person-centered language, and use of less stigmatizing communication.

 Always focus on the student’s strengths

-It is a beautiful practice to direct your focus on the students’ strengths rather than always focusing on the weaker side of them.
+Hence, it is a beautiful practice to direct your focus on the students’ strengths rather than always focusing on the weaker side of them.
 By doing this, students with learning disabilities will still feel good about themselves and develop a passion for learning more and more.
 It is, therefore, through this that these learners will aspire to achieve greater things hence redirecting their minds to focus on strengths.
 Instructors or teachers should also develop the art of using a specific language when addressing students with disabilities.
 Through this, the mindset of the student grows gradually because of the availability of a conducive environment for learning.

-Enhancing self-awareness and advocacy skills.
+Enhancing self-awareness and advocacy skills

 Apart from focusing on the strengths of the students, teachers can also cultivate other strengths they need to be successful in the child.
 Having a disability in learning is not a guarantee that affected students will always struggle in all their learning sessions.
 They should be subjected to proper and considerable education in the fields with weaknesses.